ietf-rats-wg/draft-ietf-rats-msg-wrap/materials/ietf-123/main.md

 ---

-# Updates since IETF 122 (cont.)
+# WGLC Updates (cont.)

 * Clarify "protected" in Section 4 (Usama)

 ```
 OLD
+   This section highlights a number of mechanisms to add cryptographic
+   protection to CMWs.

+NEW (-16)
    This section highlights a number of mechanisms to add authentication,
    integrity and, if used with a challenge-response protocol, anti-
    replay protection to CMWs.

-NEW
+NEWER (PR#232)
    This section highlights a number of mechanisms through which protocol
-   designers can add authentication (within the limits of the security
-   model), integrity and, if used with a challenge-response protocol,
+   designers can add authentication, integrity and, if used with a
-   anti-replay protection to their use of CMWs.
+   challenge-response protocol, anti-replay protection when employing
+   CMWs.
+These properties must be evaluated carefully in the context of
+   the relevant security model.
 ```

+---

+# WGLC Updates (cont.)

+* Fix `cty` claim in `signed-cbor-cmw-protected-hdr` (Carl)
+* Use allocated codepoint for `id-pe-cmw` (35) (Russ)
+* Add Section 8 "Privacy Considerations" (Mike O)

 ---